CLEAR-WS/CLEAR-WS.github.io/README.md

 The CLEAR-AI Workshop brings together researchers, practitioners, and stakeholders to address transparency in AI systems through collaborative and participatory approaches.
 Below you'll find more details about the workshop's focus, submission guidelines, and how to participate.

+## Background
+As AI systems become integral to critical decision-making processes, ensuring their transparency, fairness, and accountability is more essential than ever.
+Therefore, it is not surprising that the AI Act, the world's first attempt to systematically regulate artificial intelligence, places significant emphasis on this need.
+In particular, the Act establishes transparency as a fundamental principle, aiming to safeguard user rights and foster trust and reliability in new technologies.
+In this context, transparency assumes a salient value as a prerequisite for ensuring the fair and responsible development and deployment of AI.

+Achieving these objectives necessitates not only the establishment of robust technical frameworks but also the active engagement of a diverse range of stakeholders to ensure that the development of AI is aligned with societal values.
+In this regard, interdisciplinary research and implementation initiatives have been identified as crucial to facilitate progress in this area.

+Following from this, the workshop focuses on advancing the design, monitoring, and evaluation of transparent AI systems.
+By combining participatory approaches that amplify stakeholder voices with formal methodologies that ensure rigour and reproducibility, the workshop aims to advance the state of the art in trustworthy AI, bridging technical and social perspectives.

+The CLEAR-AI Workshop addresses the critical need for interdisciplinary collaboration to advance methods, tools, and evaluation frameworks that ensure transparency, fairness, and trustworthiness in AI systems.
+In addition, specific focus is put on tackling the challenges emerging from the participatory setting.
+Submissions should emphasize the integration of technical rigour with societal relevance to address the challenges of building trustworthy AI systems.
+The CLEAR-AI Workshop aligns with ECAI 2025's mission of advancing sustainable AI by promoting transparency, participatory approaches, and rigorous methods that ensure accountability and societal alignment.

 ## Problem Description
 Transparency takes up a central instrumental role in addressing and understanding a wide range of problems from legal to ethical in AI development and deployment.
 Yet, transparency is often a vague and hard to pin down notion from a objective perspective and is defined differently on different levels in the understanding of AI systems.